Gatubi/ApacheLAN/README.md

 ## Contributing
 If you want to contribute in any way to this example project, feel free to create a pull request.

+## Operation

+To use the mod you'll have to make sure RDR1 have firewall permissions in the network.
+Then you can configure the ApacheConfig.ini file with your IP address and your PC identificator.

 ## Prerequisites
 - [CMake](https://cmake.org/download/)